Skip to main contentiroh is a modular networking stack written in Rust. It provides

 devices, allowing them to communicate without relying on centralized servers.

-- Secure communication: All connections established through iroh are
+- Secure: All connections established through iroh are authenticated and

-authenticated and encrypted end-to-end using the QUIC protocol, ensuring data
+encrypted end-to-end using the QUIC protocol, ensuring data privacy and

-- Modular protocols: iroh is built around a system of composable protocols
+- Modular: iroh is built around a system of composable protocols

 that can be mixed and matched to suit the needs of different applications.
 This